 The SBA enables you to select various subsets of billing records and schedule them for transfer to different locations.
 For example, you may wish to filter a billing stream to send its billing records for answered calls to one mediation system and its billing records for unanswered calls to another mediation system.
 This is accomplished by creating billing stream filters.
 A billing stream filter creates a new billing stream containing a subset of the records that are in an associated computing module (CM) billing stream.
 From the perspective of the core manager, filtered billing streams are the same as normal billing streams and can be manipulated through regular multi-destination functions and Real Time Billing.

 Filters for billing streams are created only through the AMADUMP tool accessed through the billing maintenance interface (BILLMTC).
 The AMADUMP tool also enables you to refine and test the filter criteria on existing billing files before you assign the criteria to a filtered stream.
 After a filter is created, it can also be changed or deleted through the AMADUMP tool.
 The filter is then configured for a billing stream through the CONFSTRM level of BILLMTC.
-The steps for creating a billing stream filter are found in the procedure, Searching and viewing billing records on page 192.
-The steps for configuring a filtered billing stream are found in the procedure Configuring a billing stream on the core manager on page 70.
+The steps for creating a billing stream filter are found in the procedure, Searching and viewing billing stream are found in the procedure Configuring a billing stream on the core manager on page 68.